aymenjegham/DemoApp/README.md

 ## Perspective

-This repo is basically just a demo and definitely lacks tons of stuff due to short time frame ,these are the possible future improvements :
+This repo is basically just a demo and definitely lacks tons of stuff ,these are the possible future improvements :

 - Moving from Room database to delight and the purpose is possible of doing KMP and code sharing
 - Moving from Livedata to use of statflow,SharedFlow  ,the purpose is preparing for moving toward a full KMP structure